Silk Overview

 CompositorBridgeParent::RecvStop finishes, the main thread in the

-parent process continues shutting down the nsBaseWidget.
+parent process continues shutting down the nsIWidget.

 At the same time, the Compositor thread is executing tasks until CompositorBridgeParent::DeferredDestroy runs, which flushes the compositor message loop.
-Now we have two tasks as both the nsBaseWidget releases a reference to the Compositor on the main thread during destruction and the CompositorBridgeParent::DeferredDestroy releases a reference to the CompositorBridgeParent on the Compositor Thread.
+Now we have two tasks as both the nsIWidget releases a reference to the Compositor on the main thread during destruction and the CompositorBridgeParent::DeferredDestroy releases a reference to the CompositorBridgeParent on the Compositor Thread.
 Finally, the CompositorBridgeParent itself is destroyed on the main thread once both references are gone due to explicit main thread destruction.

-, any accesses to the
+With the CompositorVsyncScheduler::Observer, any accesses to the

-widget after nsBaseWidget::DestroyCompositor executes are invalid.
+widget after nsIWidget::DestroyCompositor executes are invalid.
 Any

 accesses to the compositor between the time the

-nsBaseWidget::DestroyCompositor runs and the
+nsIWidget::DestroyCompositor runs and the

 CompositorVsyncScheduler::Observer’s destructor runs aren’t safe yet a